-9. CONCLUSION
+CONCLUSION

 On April 28th at 03:53 UTC, the CanX-2 nanosatellite was launched into a 635km sun-synchronous orbit with a 9:30 am descending node.
-CanX-2's first two years in orbit have been very successful with the spacecraft performing well.
+CanX-2's first year in orbit has been very successful with the spacecraft performing well

-Many achievements, some nanosatellite records and other SFL firsts, have all been accomplished by CanX-2 during its first two years in orbit.
+Many achievements, some nanosatellite records, other SFL firsts, have been accomplished by CanX-2 during its first year in orbit.
 Notable achievements include:

-- Rapid commissioning of the spacecraft hardware and software, allowing mission critical payload operation mere days from launch. - Characterization of the NANOPS propulsion system on orbit, with experimentation results being similar to model-generated estimates and undegraded functionality after 1.5+ years in orbit. - Accurate attitude estimation and pointing demonstrated, including solid performance of all SFL developed attitude sensors and the SFL/Sinclair interplanetary miniature wheel. - Unprecedented radio performance for an operational nanosatellite. - Successful operation of the power, thermal and structural subsystems.
+- Rapid commissioning of the spacecraft hardware and software, allowing mission critical payload operation mere days from launch. - Characterization of the NANOPS propulsion system on orbit, with experimentation results being similar to model-generated estimates. - Accurate attitude estimation and pointing demonstrated, including solid performance of all SFL developed attitude sensors and the SFL/Sinclair interplanetary miniature wheel. - Unprecedented radio performance for an operational nanosatellite, with downloaded data to date quickly approaching the nanosatellite record. - Successful operation of the power, thermal and structural subsystems.
 Verification of the accuracy of the power and thermal models. - Hundreds of scientific experiments executed on orbit, leading to successful spectrometer spectra of greenhouse gas concentrations and valid GPS signal occultation observations.

 CanX-2 is a clear-cut example of what a nanosatellite on a limited budget is capable of accomplishing.
 CanX-2, which is approximately the size of a 2L milk carton, is a highly capable and sophisticated satellite that pushes the envelope of what can be achieved by this class of spacecraft.
-This satellite is a testament to the fact that critical technology demonstration missions and meaningful science can be accomplished in a small form factor, short time frame and on a tight-budget.
+This satellite is a testament of the fact that critical technology demonstration missions and meaningful science can be accomplished in a small-frame and on a tight-budget.

 CanX-2 is a trail-blazing mission for the Space Flight Laboratory.
 Technologies demonstrated on CanX-2 will be the cornerstones of the subsystems that form future SFL missions using its Generic Nanosatellite Bus (GNB).
 The GNB, while built upon the heritage and experience of CanX-2, is an even more capable spacecraft bus.
-Upcoming GNB-based missions include the CanX-4/-5 dual-spacecraft formation flight demonstration, the CanX-3 (aka BRIght Target Explorer or BRITE [11]) astronomy constellation and AISSat-1, a spacecraft that will detect ship-based AIS signals within Norwegian waters [12].
-Each of these missions is well into the assembly, integration and test phase with AISSat-1 expected to launch in April 2010 and two BRITE satellites expected to launch in early 2011.
+Upcoming GNB-based missions include the CanX-4/-5 dual-spacecraft formation flight demonstration, the CanX-3 (aka BRIght Target Explorer or BRITE [9]) astronomy constellation and AISSat-1, a spacecraft that will detect ship-based AIS signals within Norwegian waters [10].
+Each of these missions is well into the assembly, integration and test phase with AISSat-1 expected to launch in late 2009 and two BRITE satellites expected to launch in mid-2010.